KensoDev/perform_later/README.md

 The gem really simplifies queuing tasks, no need for extra workers and you may never need to change your code.

-The gem will "translate" objects to a serializable (suitable for json) versions of those classes.
+The gem will "translate" objects to a serializable (suitable for JSON) versions of those classes.

 ### Usage
 You can call the `perform_later` method on any object or active record instance